iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covid19___1.4/report.md

 <img src="2_star_reviews_wordcloud.png" alt="au.gov.health.covid19 2 reviews"/>
 </p>

+> Was a pretty useless app, can find out the same info online or by watching the news<br> :date: __2020-07-27 04:56:10__

 > Never been able to open app<br> :date: __2020-07-08 12:03:11__

 > I'm sure it's a great app but there is constantly a reminder in my notifications that I can't get rid of.
 Very very frustrating.<br> :date: __2020-05-28 18:16:57__